X-Lowlevel-Vision/x-lowlevel-vision.github.io/_posts/2021-08-03-finding-discriminative-filters-for-specific-degradations-in-blind-super-resolution.md

 published: true
 ---

-Recent blind super-resolution (SR) methods typically consist of two branches, one for degradation prediction and the other for conditional restoration.
-However, our experiments show that a one-branch network can achieve comparable performance to the two-branch scheme.
-Then we wonder: how can one-branch networks automatically learn to distinguish degradations?
-To find the answer, we propose a new diagnostic tool – Filter Attribution method based on Integral Gradient (FAIG), which aims at finding the most discriminative filters instead of input pixels/features for degradation removal in blind SR networks.
+Recent blind super-resolution methods typically consist of two branches, one for degradation prediction and the other for conditional restoration.
+Our experiments show that a one-branch network can achieve comparable performance to the two-branch scheme.
+How can one-branch networks automatically learn to distinguish degradations?
+We propose a new diagnostic tool -- Filter Attribution method based on Integral Gradient (FAIG), which aims at finding the most discriminative filters instead of input pixels/features for degradation removal in blind SR networks.
 Our findings can not only help us better understand network behaviors inside one-branch blind SR networks, but also provide guidance on designing more efficient architectures and diagnosing networks for blind SR.

 <!--more-->